 List of Important personalities and their contribution to the Indian History

-What India is today, is because of the contribution of several leaders from the ages.
-These leaders contributed to various spheres of life which have been of great importance to the Indian Society.
-Here is the “List of Important personalities and their contribution in Indian History”.
+Several leaders have contributed in India from the ages in various spheres of life which have been of great importance to the society of India.
+These leaders have played a significant role in our history and freedom struggle.
+Below is the “List of Important personalities and their contribution in Indian History”.

-Important personalities and their contribution in Indian History
+Important personalities and their contribution to Indian History

 Annie Besant 1847-1933